andrews1022/react-typescript-project-setup/next/contentful-blog.md

 export default BlogPosts;
 ```

-Now we can click on the `here` button to take us to the individual blog post.
+Now we can click on the `Read Post` button to take us to the individual blog post.
+However, we will see a 404 page.
+Let's fix that next.

 ## Dynamic Routes & Pages

 Now we want to create the dynamic routes & page template for our Blog Posts.

-- In the pages folder, create a new `blog` folder
+- In the `pages` folder, create a new `blog` folder

   - Then in this `blog` folder, create a file: `[slug].tsx`
-  - Using the square brackets [ ] with a variable, in this case `slug`, tells Next.js to use Dyanmic Routing and a dynamic routed pages
+  - Using the square brackets `[ ]` with a variable, in this case `slug`, tells Next.js to use Dyanmic Routing and a dynamic routed pages
   - Run the command: `cd pages && mkdir blog && cd blog && touch [slug].tsx && cd .. && cd ..`

 - In this file we'll need both `getStaticProps()` and `getStaticPaths()`

-  - Start with this empty functions for now:
+  - Start with these empty functions for now:

   ```ts
   export const getStaticPaths = async () => {